xerocross/train-prob/README.md

 ## To Do

-I will make all of the classes here truly immutable by encapsulating the data.

 Some of the public interface methods probably need to be renamed.
 Naming is one of the hard problems in programming.